-In Leeds and the West Yorkshire Urban area, there are literally hundreds of independent local gas and heating installers.
-These small companies or independent traders can offer a variable quality of service so it is important to do some research before choosing one.
+In Leeds and the West Yorkshire Urban area, there are literally hundreds of independent local gas and heating engineers offering new boiler installation deals.
+These companies typically offer boiler repair service, too.

 The first thing to consider is what fuel you need your boiler to run on.
 There are various different options available:

 As Leeds is a large city, most residents are connected to the gas grid.
 Gas boilers are typically the cheapest to operate, and you’ll find that they come with the widest selection of models.